 The closing of borders due to Covid-19 has intensified already existing processes of closure and expulsion, with especially detrimental outcomes for the most vulnerable forced migrants, refugees, asylum seekers, and repatriated deportees.
-In the U.S. the Covid-19 crisis allowed the Trump administration to rely on a public health justification to immediately expel or push back anyone showing up at the border, even though they were being sent into these life-threatening circumstances.
+In the U.S. the Covid-19 crisis allowed the Trump administration to rely on a public health justification immediately to expel or push back anyone showing up at the border, even though they were being sent into these life-threatening circumstances.
 But the U.S. is not alone in this, and the EU has also seen blockades of the rescue of migrants at sea in the Mediterranean, blocking rescue ships, putting people onto soggy inflatable rafts and pushing them back towards Turkey, leaving many to die (Heller, this issue).
 Charles Heller thus argues for “de-confining borders”, arguing that the pandemic makes it even more urgent that we allow “migrants to move in safe and legal ways” in order to protect the health of both migrants themselves and the communities in which they arrive.

-If a familiar response to disease mobilities is stigmatization, accompanying it is a ‘phenetic fix’ – meaning ‘to capture personal data triggered by human bodies and to use these abstractions to place people in new social classes of income, attributes, habits, preferences, or offences, in order to influence, manage, or control them (Lyon 2002: 3) – that locks down complex causation into a vulnerable group, and a single categorical origin, and polices mobilities by subjecting everyone to intense data surveillance in the form of the tracing of movements and contacts previously only associated with some of the most questionable forms of surveillance.
+If a familiar response to disease mobilities is stigmatization, accompanying it is a ‘phenetic fix’ – meaning ‘to capture personal data triggered by human bodies and to use these abstractions to place people in new social classes of income, attributes, habits, preferences, or offences, in order to influence, manage, or control them’ (Lyon 2002: 3) – that locks down complex causation into a vulnerable group, and a single categorical origin, and polices mobilities by subjecting everyone to intense data surveillance in the form of the tracing of movements and contacts previously only associated with some of the most questionable forms of surveillance.
 Whether the ‘plague’, the ‘China Virus’ as in Trump’s wording or, the Nepalese Prime Minister’s description of an ‘Indian Virus’, amidst a long and complex territorial border dispute between the two countries (Shakya 2020), ‘externalisation’ seems to be a key property through which Covid-19 has been felt, and has played a constitutive role in the (re)production of social stigmas (Srivastava 2020).
 As French and Monahan (2020) suggest, “the rejuvenation of some of epidemiology’s most stigmatizing and problematic concepts” are made possible by the pandemic, and the notion of a ‘superspreader’ seems to be the latest proxy for governmental concerns and pathologisation that would like to imagine the human body – and by association, the nation-state – in more fortress like terms.
 And yet, just as things move, bodies are porous: air, food, matter, ideas, information, flows in and out of us with or without our control.